How Can I Manage And Reduce The Risk Of Osteoporosis Through Diet And Exercise?

 Calcium and vitamin D are crucial for bone health.
 Calcium is the main mineral found in bones and gives them their strength, while vitamin D aids in calcium absorption.
 By ensuring an adequate intake of calcium-rich foods such as dairy products, leafy greens, and fortified foods, you can promote strong bones.
 Additionally, spending time outdoors and exposing your skin to sunlight allows your body to produce vitamin D naturally.
 If you have difficulty meeting the recommended levels through diet and sun exposure alone, calcium and vitamin D supplements may be necessary.

-See also What Are The Best Types Of Footwear For Exercising In Older Age?
+See also What Are The Best Ways To Overcome A Plateau In Fitness Progress?

 Other Essential Nutrients